 Local art news

-At the Clinton Academy in East Hampton
+At St. Luke’s Episcopal Church in East Hampton

 Winner of the 2013 Brown Harris Stevens Audience Award